satran/blog/blog/Ditch-micro-services-for-your-next-startup.md

 There are some who claim[^4] it is better to move complexity to infrastructure tasks as these can be automated.
 For larger teams with this might work but not for a small team like ours.

 I have provided you with two reasons not to do micro services for your next start-up.
-The talk[^1] I gave at MicroXchg 2017 discusses a bit more about the same topic.
+The talk I gave at MicroXchg 2017 discusses a bit more about the same topic.
 My hope is that you learn from our mistakes.

 [^1]: [Complexities of micro services and event sourcing](https://www.youtube.com/watch?v=yVUiA6gDhKU)